BUGwildfarmer/PurpleCypress/English/everysentences.md

 - Putting off an easy thing makes it hard,and putting off a hard one makes it impossible.
 - The whole point in being a hero is to do something greater than yourself.
 - It always seems impossible until it's done.
+- You can't cross the sea merely by standing and staring at the water.